What are cyanobacteria?

 More commonly, cyanobacteria are known as blue-green algae and are photosynthetic bacteria.
 When growth conditions are optimal, high concentrations of cyanobacteria cells may form “blooms.”
 There is no official definition of a bloom in terms of cell density, but a key aspect is dominance of a single type of cyanobacteria.

 Blooms sometimes appear as green or blue-green flecks scattered in the water, scums that float on the surface, or mats that rest on the bottom, but can occur anywhere in the water column.
 Blooms that produce dangerous concentrations of cyanotoxins are known as harmful algae blooms (HABs), cyanoHABs, or harmful cyanobacteria blooms (HCBs) and can be dangerous to humans and their pets and wildlife.

 If cyanobacteria are naturally present, what causes them to bloom and how long do they last?
 A number of factors create conditions for blooming and the creation of mats: 1) nutrient rich environment, 2) elevated water temperature, 3) abundant sunlight, and 4) calm or stagnant water conditions.
 Once the blooms occur, wind and water movement carry the bloom to shore where they can accumulate.
 A bloom can last anywhere from a few days to a few months.

 What adverse health effects might the cyanobacteria cause?

-Should I take any precautions in cleaning my boats and other watercraft, and docks?
+Should I take any precautions in cleaning my boats, other watercraft, and docks?